Susan Filan

-Early career
+Education

+Filan holds an undergraduate and graduate degree in Anthropology from the University of Michigan, Ann Arbor.
+She earned her law degree from the Quinnipiac College School Of Law in Hamden, CT.
+In 2021, she received her LLM in Indigenous Peoples Law and Policy (IPLP) from University of Arizona Law.

+Career

 In 1991, she began her career as a criminal defense attorney for a legal aid clinic, in New Haven, CT, representing indigent defendants charged with crimes.
 She then went into private practice where she specialized in criminal defense and matrimonial law at both the trial and appellate level in state and federal court.
 In 1998, Filan was hired by the State Attorney's office for The Division of Criminal Justice which consists of the Office of the Chief State's Attorney and the State's Attorneys for each of the 13 Judicial Districts in Connecticut.
-They, along with Assistant State's Attorneys, are Connecticut's prosecutors—the public officials known in many other states, and in TV lore, as District Attorneys, or the "D.A."
-Filan was one of the more than 500 prosecutors, inspectors and administrative and support staff who are responsible for the investigation and prosecution of crime in Connecticut.
 She was assigned to the Gang and Continuing Crime Unit.
 In 2003, Filan transferred to the Judicial District of Fairfield at Bridgeport as an Assistant State's Attorney (prosecutor).

 TV Legal Analyst

-In 2005, Filan began providing commentary on MSNBC, Fox News, CNN, Court TV, ABC News, CBS News, and BBC News in 2005 on several high-profile cases including Michael Jackson and Scott Peterson.
-In May 2005, Filan resigned as a prosecutor to pursue a career in media when she was hired by NBC News and MSNBC to provide exclusive legal analysis of the Michael Jackson trial.
-She covered the trial from Santa Maria, California.
-After Jackson's acquittal on all charges, Filan returned home and began providing legal analysis for MSNBC and occasionally appeared on NBC.
+In May 2005, Filan began providing commentary on MSNBC, Fox News, CNN, Court TV, ABC News, CBS News, and BBC News.
+During the Michael Jackson trial, she was hired by NBC News and MSNBC to provide exclusive legal analysis.
+She also provided legal analysis for the Scott Peterson trial.
 In 2006, she was promoted to MSNBC Senior Analyst.

 In addition to appearing as an analyst on MSNBC's daytime and primetime programs, Filan also has served as a guest host for "The Abrams Report."
-Filan has been quoted in print media around the world.

 She is a regular contributor to Women in Crime Ink, described by the Wall Street Journal as "a blog worth reading."